Pertempto/nix-config/README.md

 ---

-## Manual Steps

-The following will need copied across manually and should be kept private and secure:
-- SSH keys
-- GitLab/GitHub auth
-- VPN connection configuration
-  - OpenVPN3 for work
-  - TailScale at home

----

 ## Maintenance & Upgrades

 - Periodically run `nix flake update` to refresh inputs; commit changes.
 - Use Git branches when experimenting (e.g., switching compositors).
-- Tag stable config releases if desired.
-- Keep hardware-specific modules separated for reuse across hosts.

 ---